 Journalling the Bible one chapter at a time.

-2021 UPDATE!
-We have traveled over 1/2 of the entire Bible and most who started are still on the journey.
-Sooner than we realize 3/4 and then all of the Bible will have been journaled.
+November 2021 UPDATE!
+We have traveled nearly 3/4 of the entire Bible and most who started are still on the journey.
+Sooner than we realize all of the Bible will have been journaled.

-We will be started Bible Reflections 5 at the end of December so don't wait, join now.
+We will be starting Bible Reflections 7 at the end of December so don't wait, join now.

 For those who are new where did this begin?

 In 2018, we began a program of Bible reading which took us through every chapter in the Bible.
 For most, it was a challenge to read multiple chapters a day.
 There wasn’t always time to consider everything that you might have been reading.

 The Bible reading challenge was like taking a flight over the United States.
 You get to see a lot but not really up close.
 It was as it were an overview of the Bible.
 There were times when you may have been bogged down reading what felt like the 10,000 verses in the Levitical law.
 I hope you persevered and can now celebrate completing the challenge of reading the Bible in a year.